 - Zak, P. J., 2011.
 “The Physiology of Moral Sentiments”, Journal of Economic Behavior and Organization, 77: 53–65.

 - Zohny, H. 2015.
 “The Myth of Cognitive Enhancement Drugs’, Neuroethics, 8(3): 257–269.

 How to cite this entry.
 Preview the PDF version of this entry at the Friends of the SEP Society.
 Look up this entry topic at the Indiana Philosophy Ontology Project (InPhO).
 Enhanced bibliography for this entry at PhilPapers, with links to its database.

-Thanks to Allen Buchanan, Jennifer Hawkins, Jonathan Shear and Michael Tennison for helpful suggestions, and to Warren Whipple for valuable research assistance.
+Thanks to Allen Buchanan, Jennifer Hawkins, Jonathan Shear, Robert Sparrow, and Michael Tennison for helpful suggestions, and to Warren Whipple for valuable research assistance.
 Moseley would like to acknowledge funding from grant number 2T32NR008856 (Director, Barbara Mark) from the National Institute of Nursing Research at the National Institutes of Health.